Watch this space for more information, or join the mailing list at the foot of the page.

 Jeremy was interviewed by Debbi Mack for her Crime Café series.
 Listen to it here.

 This is a selection of articles that either quote Jeremy or refer to his work.
 Articles written by Jeremy follow below.
-For media enquiries, please see the Contact page.
+For media enquiries, please see the About page.

 ‘Bonding with Jeremy Duns’, Artistic Licence Renewed, December 16, 2015: